LucasDelfino92/morrowindsharp/modlist.md

     - **00 Core**
     - **04b Thicker Grass**
 - [**Shattered Stones - An Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105) by Greatness7, R-Zero, and vtastek: adds recurring earthquakes to certain volcanically active regions of Vvardenfell.
 The quakes are implemented strictly for atmospheric purposes and should not directly affect gameplay or conflict with any other mods.
-  - I recommend opening up the console in-game and typing **set fQuakeChance to 5** to reduce earthquake chance from 30% to 5%.

 ## AUDIO